-How much can I get from a stage 4 bedsore lawsuit?
+How much are stage 4 bedsore lawsuit settlement amounts?

-The value of a stage 4 bedsore lawsuit varies based on the cost and severity of injury.
+Stage 4 bedsore lawsuit settlement amounts vary based on the cost and severity of injury.
 This could include the cost of medical bills, the need to relocate to a different nursing home, or even wrongful death.

 How common are bedsores or pressure ulcers in nursing homes?

 According to the Centers for Disease Control and Prevention (CDC), bedsores or pressure ulcers occur in more than 1 in 10 residents in nursing homes.